Universal Paralinguistic Speech Representations Using Self-Supervised Conformers: Experiments

 \textbf{CAP12 significantly outperforms previous single-model SoTA on ASVSpoof2019}: Linear models on averaged CAP12 would've been the best single-model entry in the ASVSpoof2019 competition, and would've ranked 3rd overall~\cite{asvspoof}.

 \textbf{CAP12 is strictly better than other representations}: Since aggregate performance ignores patterns of errors, we investigate the agreement between predictions made from different embeddings on a per-example basis.
-We see in Figure~\ref{fig:comparison} that when CAP12 and other embeddings disagree, CAP12 is correct on 32\%-64\% of the time.
-When they disagree, other embeddings are correct only 13\%-23\% of the time.
-This shows that with the exception of the supervised ASR Embedding, it is relatively uncommon for other embeddings to be correct with CAP12 is wrong.
+Figure~\ref{fig:comparison} show that when CAP12 and other embeddings disagree, CAP12 is correct 32\%-64\% of the time, while other embeddings are correct only 13\%-23\% of the time.
+With the exception of the supervised ASR Embedding, it is relatively uncommon for other embeddings to be correct when CAP12 is wrong.